 - Melons add sweetness without adding sugar

-- Melons are low in sugar and low glycemic
+- Low in sugar, and low glycemic

-- Melons create thickness and texture in smoothies
+- Create thickness and texture in smoothies

-- Cantaloupe melon is loaded with vitamin C
+- Crammed with vitamin C

-- Cantaloupe is filling
+- Melon is refreshing and filling

 - Cantaloupe and other melons hide the taste of leafy green in smoothies the same way a banana, pineapple or mango would sans high sugar